ShanJiang21/shanjiang21.github.io/_posts/2020-03-04-Proust-Questionnaire.md

 __9.__On what occasion do you lie?

-__10.__What do you most dislike about your appearance?
+**10.**What do you most dislike about your appearance?

 Perhaps the round face?
 I am not quite confident in my appearance since my teenager years.

-**11.** Which iving person do you most despise?
+**11**.Which living person do you most despise?

-__12.__What is the quality you most like in a man?
+**12**.What is the quality you most like in a man?
+1. Respect comes first.

-Being patient and care for me.
+2. Being patient and care for me, share the same sense of identity and ideology with me.

-__13.__What is the quality you most like in a woman?
+**13**.What is the quality you most like in a woman?

-Keeping thinking deep and being open-minded, just like jo who is the first generation of independent girl.
+Keeping thinking deep and being open-minded, just like Jo March who is the first generation of independent girl

-__14.__Which words or phrases do you most overuse?
+**14**.Which words or phrases do you most overuse?
 “I think”.

-__15.__What or who is the greatest love of your life?
+**15**.What or who is the greatest love of your life?
+1. Reading romantic novels/watch all sorts of good movies(excluding pop-corn movies);
+2. My parents.

-__16.__When and where were you happiest?
+**16**.When and where were you happiest?
+At Johns Hopkins, when I was lying down on the Beach to enjoy the sunshine freely in my early 20s.

-__17.__Which talent would you most like to have?
+**17**.Which talent would you most like to have?
+Being tolerant to others, and differences.

-__18.__If you could change one thing about yourself, what would it be?
+**18**.If you could change one thing about yourself, what would it be?
+Become more patient and considerate.

 __19.__What do you consider your greatest achievement?